arunbaby0/arunbaby.com/_ai_agents/0011-vector-search-for-agents.md

 6. Sort the list of 1,000,000 scores.
 7. Take the top 5.

-This is $O(N \cdot D)$, where $N$ is documents and $D$ is dimensions.
+This is O(N \cdot D), where `N` is documents and `D` is dimensions.
-With $N=1,000,000$ and $D=1,536$, that is roughly 1.5 billion floating point operations per query.
+With `N=1,000,000` and `D=1,536`, that is roughly 1.5 billion floating point operations per query.
 On a fast CPU, this takes seconds.
 For an agent that needs to "think" in milliseconds (and might perform 50 searches in a loop to plan a trip), this is unacceptable.

 We need a way to find the nearest neighbors *without* looking at everyone.
 This is the **Nearest Neighbor Search (NNS)** problem.
 Since exact search is too slow, we accept **Approximate Nearest Neighbors (ANN)**.
 We trade 1-2% accuracy (Recall) for 100x speed.